jdr-daugherty/movie_collector/README.md

 ## TODO List
 - HATEOAS/HAL
+- Details (/details) that combines Movie, Review, and TMDB details
 - Search (/search) to find movies in TMDB
 - Oauth2 authentication via Google Cloud
 - Users with reviews and movies stored by user.